WordPress/gutenberg/docs/how-to-guides/data-basics/2-building-a-list-of-pages.md

 ![](./media/list-of-pages/filter.jpg)

-### Gutenberg data vs working directly with the API
+### Using core-data instead vs calling the API directly

 Let’s take a pause for a moment to consider an alternative approach.
 Imagine we sent the API requests directly: